xpdota/guide-scratch/sage/Basic.md

    consumed.

 The bar on the gauge shows the charge time for Addersgall.
-Current Addersgall charges are displayed at the top of the gauge, and Adderstring stacks are displayed at the bottom.
+Current Addersgall charges are displayed at the top of the gauge, and Addersting stacks are displayed at the bottom.

 As mentioned, Sage has the widest range of heals that do not sacrifice any damage, nor does it have any cooldowns longer than three minutes.
 As such, it feels very straightforward to play, as optimizing damage output need not involve